by-The-Lindemans/Equitable_Public_Benefit_License/ADOPTER_GUIDE.md

    - Wealth Caps: use the sources defined in the license; update when those sources update; the Measurement Date is the last day of your Transparency Year (see the license)
 2) Complete the appropriate Attestation template (organizations use `ATT_ORG.md`; individuals use `ATT_INDIVIDUAL.md`).
    - You may link to existing public filings (for example, Form 990) instead of duplicating content.
-   - Subject: `PBE-L Attestation - <Org or Individual Name> - <Transparency Year>`
+   - Subject: `EPBL Attestation - <Org or Individual Name> - <Transparency Year>`
    - Attach as PDF or Markdown.
-Name files like `PBEL-Attestation-OrgName-2025.pdf`.
+Name files like `EPBL-Attestation-OrgName-2025.pdf`.
 3) Email the Attestation to **attest@lndmn.com** by the Reporting Deadline in the license.

 ## Reporting Deadline